 - Accessible Sites

 - Accessible Vault Toilets

 - Tent Pads

 The Wheeler Gorge Nature Trail begins at the upper end of the campground.
 It is a relatively short loop that leads through thick vegetation along the creek banks and to a hillside view of the area.
 Wildflowers often bloom along the path.

 The creek flows near some of the campsites and a small swimming hole is frequented near the side of the highway.
 Fishing is rough in the area and may produce a catch of trout, but the stream is not stocked.
 Kayaking or canoeing in the creek is not recommended.

 - Drinking water is not available at the campground

 - Poison oak may be present in the area

 - Use of bug spray is encouraged on warm summer days

-- Additional fees will be collected for extra vehicles at the campground
+- Extra Vehicle and person fees will be charged at the facility

 - Click here for more information on the Los Padres National Forest